 Spay-neuter is a minor and safe procedure that benefits both you and your pet.
 At Dwight Veterinary Clinic, we believe each animal is an individual deserving of a unique, clinical decision.
 We consider factors such as age, size, breed, and lifestyle.

 This procedure promotes a longer and healthier life.
 Meanwhile, you will experience far less challenges associated with natural sexual instinct, unwanted pregnancy, and heat periods.
-The veterinarians at Skinner Animal Clinic are experts in spay-neuter procedure and ensure a safe and comfortable procedure from beginning to end.
+The veterinarians at Dwight Veterinary Clinic are experts in spay-neuter procedure and ensure a safe and comfortable procedure from beginning to end.

 Our facility is home to advanced oral surgical equipment and technology to ensure a safe and successful dental procedure.
 If your pet is suffering from painful dental conditions and other treatments have proven unsuccessful, we can perform oral surgery to relieve pain.
 Our medical team is trained in oral procedures such as broken teeth, infections, and extractions, as well as oral tumors.